 Apply for permits

-Download and fill in the application form.
+Download and fill in the form to.

 Send it to the Driver and Vehicle Standards Agency (DVSA) at least 5 working days before you start your removal journey from the UK.

 Include a cheque or postal order to pay the fee.
 If you want to pay by debit or credit card, DVSA will contact you to take the payment when your application arrives.

 Each permit costs £18 and lasts for one year.